Flexibility of studying at the Offenbach am Main University of Design

 • Accessibility

-At the suggestion of the students themselves, these concerns should be addressed in the form of design seminars in order to use the university's own skills and creative resources to solve the identified challenges.
-Additional funds are earmarked for StuPa projects.
+At the students' own suggestion, these concerns will be addressed through design seminars, in order to utilize the university's own expertise and creative resources to solve the identified challenges.
+Further funds are earmarked for student parliament projects.

-Furthermore, feedback formats are designed and implemented using the QuiS funds in order to better understand the living and study situation of students and to assess student needs regarding flexibility.
-A coordination office supports the flexibilization of studies and their communication at the interface between teachers, students, department offices and various administrative employees.
+Furthermore, feedback formats are designed and implemented using QuiS funds to better understand students' living and study situations and to identify student needs regarding flexibility.
+A coordination office supports the flexibilization of studies and its communication at the interface between lecturers, students, departmental offices, and various administrative staff.

-Helena Schmedt , Offenbach am Main University of Design
+Helena Schmedt , Offenbach University of Art and Design

 See also